On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Proofs

 \end{proof}

-We require a few additional tools to extend the proof to the general case $k < m$.
+An extension of the proof to the general case $k < m$ requires some additional tools to derive the general expression \eqref{Cdef1} for $C_1$.
 These include a generalized notion of distance (Def.~\ref{dDef}) and angle (Def.~\ref{FriedrichsDefinition}) between subspaces as well as a stability result in combinatorial matrix analysis (Lem.~\ref{MainLemma}).

 \begin{definition} For $\mathbf{u} \in \mathbb R^m$ and vector spaces $U,V \subseteq \mathbb{R}^m$, let $\text{\rm dist}(\mathbf{u}, V) := \min \{\| \mathbf{u}-\mathbf{v} \|_2: \mathbf{v} \in V\}$ and define: